 Premium Fraud: An employer makes a false statement(s) in order to reduce workers' compensation premium.
 Typical lies include: (1) Misclassifying employees; (2) underreporting the number of employees; (3) Underreporting payroll; (4) reporting actual employees as independent contractors; (5) doing business under another name to avoid a higher rate.

-Employers who commit premium fraud have an unfair business advantage over their competitors since thier reduced premiums allows them to place lower bids on projects than their competitors who are paying higher premiums.
+Employers who commit premium fraud have an unfair business advantage over their competitors since their reduced premiums allows them to place lower bids on projects than their competitors who are paying higher premiums.

 Insider Fraud: Insurance agent/broker stealing premiums and not obtaining policies or issuing sham policies.